Healthy Land & Water: Building resilience against threats

 The region is under pressure from a rapidly increasing population and climate change.
 The data shows that more investment and effort is needed to halt and reverse the current rate of decline in the region's natural assets.

 SEQ’s rapidly increasing population brings with it intensifying land use change, and increasing efforts to ensure that our environment can keep pace with development is needed to retain the natural beauty and liveability that attracts people to work, live and visit this beautiful part of Australia.
 Demands for more housing and resources impacts on the connectedness of the region’s forests and on its rich biodiversity.

 At the same time, climate change is bringing more frequent and more intense disaster events such as flooding and fire.

 Long-term data shows that to protect South East Queensland's natural beauty and environmental significance, and ensure its ongoing sustainability, liveability and prosperity depends on the health of the region's natural assets.

-Environment & liveability
+What they do

-Healthy Land & Water brings environmental science, data, expertise and partnerships together with the aim of creating a healthier, resilient region.
-It does this by:
+According to Healthy Land & Water, their work involves: